11 Arrested In Clashes After Pro-Trump Convoy Passes Through NYC's Times Square

 Those arrested were a mix of men and women, a New York City Police Department spokesperson told NPR on Monday.
 Most of the people have been charged with disorderly conduct and obstructing government administration – a charge that often broadly refers to interfering with police activity.

-Organizers of the Jews For Trump rally were aiming to capitalize on pro-Trump sentiments, as well as frustrations over the city and state's handling of the COVID-19 pandemic.
+Organizers of the Jews for Trump rally were aiming to capitalize on pro-Trump sentiments as well as frustrations over the city's and state's handling of the COVID-19 pandemic.
 Recently, protests have erupted in Orthodox and other Jewish communities over the use of "red zones" to impose restrictions on areas experiencing outbreaks.
 The group says hundreds of people, and thousands of cars, participated.

-The convoy and a related march also passed in front of Trump Tower — where, in the early hours of Sunday morning, a Black Lives Matter street mural was marred by a large stripe of black tar or paint.
+The convoy and a related march also passed in front of Trump Tower — where early Sunday morning a Black Lives Matter street mural was marred by a large stripe of black tar or paint.

 On other parts of the convoy route, people standing on elevated walkways threw eggs and other items at cars carrying pro-Trump banners.
 NYPD Chief Terence Monahan said the department is also investigating those incidents.

-The clashes broke out on the same day the NYPD suspended an officer without pay for using his police cruiser's public address system to repeatedly announce, "Trump 2020."
+The clashes broke out on the same day the police department suspended an officer without pay for using his police cruiser's public address system to announce, "Trump 2020," repeatedly.

-The officer broadcast his political opinions in Brooklyn's Flatbush neighborhood, as angry onlookers spoke out against him — as well as against his vehicle, which was parked with its lights on, blocking a crosswalk.
+The officer broadcast his political opinions in Brooklyn's Flatbush neighborhood as angry onlookers spoke out against him — as well as against his vehicle, which was parked with its lights on, blocking a crosswalk.

-Warning: the video clip below includes profanity.
+Warning: The video clip below includes profanity.

 Police officer in Brooklyn uses a loudspeaker to say "Trump 2020" while on the job pic.twitter.com/ZujQIfqonH— Fifty Shades of Whey (@davenewworld_2) October 25, 2020